CholiRat/Caso-2-PromptSales/README.md

 The system achieves 99.89% availability, comfortably meeting the standards for this requirement.

 ### 3.5 Security

+Confidentiality, integrity, and availability of user and transaction data in the PromptSales system must be guaranteed.
+The following technologies will be used to ensure security:

+#### Authentication and Authorization

+**OAuth 2.0 + OpenID Connect** will be used for the API Gateway component, with access control managed through signed **JWT tokens**.

+#### Data Protection

+To protect data in our SQL Server database, **Transparent Data Encryption (TDE) with AES-256** will be used, with master keys distributed and secured using **Azure Key Vault**.

+#### Controls

+- To protect our API, **Azure API Management** will be used to limit requests per IP and validate tokens.
+- To protect against attacks, **Azure Front Door WAF** will be used with **OWASP Core Rule Set v3.2** rules.
+- For traceability, **Azure Monitor + Sentinel SIEM** will be used for log correlation, anomaly detection, and threat analysis.

 ### 3.6 Maintainability
 To ensure the maintainability of the system in both the short and long term, standardized processes will be implemented for both development and post-production support.